Squamous-cell carcinoma: Prevention

-Studies have found evidences for an association between diet and skin cancers, including SCC.
+Studies have found evidence for an association between diet and skin cancers, including SCC.
 The consumption of high-fat dairy foods increases SCC tumor risk in people with previous skin cancer.
-Green leafy vegetables may help prevent development of subsequent SCC and multiple studies found that raw vegetables and fruits are significantly protective against SCC risk.
+Green leafy vegetables may help prevent the development of subsequent SCC, and multiple studies found that raw vegetables and fruits are significantly protective against SCC risk.
 On the other hand, consumption of whole milk, yogurt, and cheese may increase SCC risk in susceptible people.
-In addition, meat and fat dietary pattern can increase the risk of SCC in people without a history of SCC, but the association is again more prominent in people with a history of skin cancer.
+In addition, a meat and fat dietary pattern can increase the risk of SCC in people without a history of SCC, but the association is again more prominent in people with a history of skin cancer.
 Tobacco smoking and a dietary pattern characterized by high beer and liquor intake also increase the risk of SCC significantly.